Article

 Web analytics are a major part of user activity monitoring.
 Marketing teams will certainly use user activity monitoring services and web analytics to improve website experiences and, ultimately, the road to checkout.
 However, any marketing team employing affiliate programs like pay-per-click should also be using that data to catch fraudulent affiliates.

-A particular problem for companies large enough to have automated affiliate onboarding systems in place, there are plenty of shady online outfits that exist purely to take advantage of various PPC marketing campaigns.
+A particular problem for companies large enough to have automated affiliate onboarding systems in place is the plenty of shady online outfits that exist purely to take advantage of various PPC marketing campaigns.
 PPC affiliates can collect a premium for directing traffic to a website offering such a campaign.
-UAM can help detect fraudulent affiliates directing either bot traffic to partner sites and then collecting the payout for the apparently legit traffic.
+UAM can help detect fraudulent affiliates directing bot traffic to partner sites and collecting payouts for apparently legitimate traffic.
 In other cases, fraudsters mislead real people to the site through pop-ups, layered links, or other malicious online practices – naturally, these rarely lead to a sale.

 4. Fraud Prevention